Rosa Thermal Power Plant

 Rosa Power Plant is a 1,200 MW capacity, coal based Thermal power plant at Rosa village near Shahjahanpur in Uttar Pradesh, India.
-Yes Bank Limited accuries 29.97% stake in 2020 because of dues on Reliance Power.
+Yes Bank Limited acquired 29.97% stake in 2020 because of dues on Reliance Power.
 Reliance Power Limited have now 70.03% of stake in Rosa Power Supply Company Limited.

 Description

 The power plant is being developed in two stages, with the first stage (Rosa Phase I) already having become commercially operational on 12 March 2010.
 It is also the first project of the company to become operational.

 Rosa Power Supply Company Limited (RPSCL), the holding company of Rosa Power Plant, was incorporated on 1 September 1994 as a subsidiary of Aditya Birla Power Company.
 It was later transferred to Reliance Power on 1 November 2006 and is now a fully owned subsidiary of Reliance Power.
 It is a project that has received a considerable support from the Uttar Pradesh government with it being designated a 'priority project'.
 The entire power generated will be sold to the Uttar Pradesh Power Corporation Limited (UPPCL).
 The tariff for the power generated by the plant will be determined in accordance with the guidelines for tariff as set by Uttar Pradesh Electricity Regulatory Commission.

 The construction for the Phase I of the project began in June 2007 and by December 2009 the first unit of the project had started generating power.
 The Boiler, Turbine and Generator (BTG) which are the main equipments for the plant were supplied by Shanghai Electric Corporation, China.